-AP operation
+31.6.4 AP operation

-A WUR AP shall maintain for each associated WUR non-AP STA that requests WUR service a WUR status that indicates whether the WUR STA is in WUR Mode or WUR Mode Suspend.
+For each WUR non-AP STA that requests WUR power management(#536) service to an associated WUR AP, the WUR AP shall maintain a WUR status that indicates whether the WUR non-AP STA is in WUR Mode or WUR Mode Suspend.(#325)

 When a WUR non-AP STA is in WUR Mode, then:

-The WUR AP may send a WUR Wake-up frame to the WUR non-AP STA if the PCR component of the WUR non-AP STA is in the doze state, and the WUR duty cycle schedule agreed between WUR AP and WUR non-AP STA indicates that the WURx of the WUR non-AP STA is in WURx awake state.
+The WUR AP may send a WUR Wake-up frame to the WUR non-AP STA in the WUR duty cycle schedule agreed between WUR AP and WUR non-AP STA if the PCR component of the WUR non-AP STA is in the doze state.(#1157)

 The existing negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s PCR schedule is suspended:

+The AP expects that the PCR component of the non-AP STA is in awake state at the next service period following the existing PS operation (e.g., individual TWT) agreed between the AP and the non-AP STA after transmitting a WUR Wake-up frame addressed to the non-AP STA with an indication of individually addressed buffered BU(s)(#978) plus the PCR transition delay indicated by the non-AP STA in the WUR Capabilities elements(#430).

 The parameters of the negotiated service period for the WUR non-AP STA’s PCR schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR AP.

+The WUR AP shall follow the wake-up operation defined in 31.7 (Wake-up Operation).(#126)

 When a WUR non-AP STA is in WUR Mode Suspend, then: